Knoxville College is a formerly abandoned liberal arts college in Knoxville, Tennessee. It reopened on a limited basis in 2018.

 In April, Mayor Rogero announced the idea for a combined $40 million public safety center during the year’s State of the City Address, which would be located on the campus of Knoxville College.
 20 The proposal would also include housing and recreational space.
 The college, however, could not negotiate with Financial Capital Resources to alleviate $6 million in debt.

 Knoxville College began offering online classes on September 4, 2018, after the Tennessee Higher Education Commission gave the approval to start enrolling students again in May.
 21 Administrative offices were located in an annex adjacent to McMillan Chapel.
 The college has plans for the renovation of two buildings and the construction of a new structure, and grants and private funding are being sought.
-21 It includes $5 million for the renovation of Alumni Library, $12 million for the renovation of McKee Hall, and $15 million for the construction of the James X Reese Leadership Pavilion.
+21 It includes $5 million for the renovation of the Alumni Library, $12 million for the renovation of McKee Hall, and $15 million for the construction of the James X Reese Leadership Pavilion.

 Most of the early buildings were constructed with bricks produced by students at the campus brickyard.
-12 The college also owned timberland donated to the school by a former student, which used for its lumber needs.
+12 The college also owned timberland donated to the school by a former student, which was used for its lumber needs.

 A.K.
 Stewart Science Hall